500px/500px-iOS-api/README.markdown

 ![Drag and drop subproject](http://ashfurrow.com/500px-iOS-api/subproject.png)

 Now that the subproject is added, we need to link against it.
-Expand the subproject's Products folder and drag the `lib500px-iOS-api.a` file into your projects "Link Binary With libraries" list in the project details editor.
+Expand the subproject's Products folder and drag the `libPXAPI.a` file into your projects "Link Binary With libraries" list in the project details editor.

 ![Drag and drop the library to be linked against](http://ashfurrow.com/500px-iOS-api/linking.png)

 Now that you're linking against the library, you're almost done!
 Wherever you want to use the 500px API, make sure you import the `PXAPIHelper.h` file:

-    #import <500px-iOS-api/PXAPIHelper.h>
+    #import <PXAPI/PXAPIHelper.h>

 I'll be adding a sample project later to show how to actually call the API.
 Basically, all you get right now is a series of methods that generate `NSURLRequest`s signed to your user, and log in functionality.